oktaytuncay/Kubernetes/kubernetes.md

   <img src="images/32.png" alt="drawing" width="350"/>
 </p>

-A persistent volume is a cluster wide pool of storage volumes configured by an administrator to be used by users deploying application on the cluster.
+A persistent volume is a cluster-wide pool of storage volumes configured by an administrator to be used by users deploying applications on the cluster.
 The users can now select storage from the pool using persistent volume claims.

 We can use a configuration file like the one below to create a persistent volume. accessModes defines how a volume should be mounted on the hosts.
 The supported values are `ReadOnlyMany`, `ReadWriteOnce` and `ReadWriteMany`.